inducer/pycuda/doc/source/faq.rst

 PyCuda is based on the driver API.
 CUBLAS uses the high-level API.
 Once *can* violate this rule without crashing immediately.
 But sketchy stuff does happen.
-Instead, for BLAS-1 operations, PyCuda comes with a class called GPUArray that essentially reimplements that part of CUBLAS.
+Instead, for BLAS-1 operations, PyCuda comes with a class called :class:`pycuda.gpuarray.GPUArray` that essentially reimplements that part of CUBLAS.

 If you dig into the history of PyCuda, you'll find that, at one point, I did have rudimentary CUBLAS wrappers.
 I removed them because of the above